sjmog/ralyxa/README.md

 # Ralyxa

 A Ruby framework for interacting with Amazon Alexa.
 Designed to work with Sinatra, although can be used with a few other web frameworks.

-An example application that fetches facts about Movies is in ./example_application.
+An example application that fetches facts about movies is in the `example_application` directory.

 ### Getting Started